 Similar to a Bachelor’s in Business, a Bachelor’s in Finance requires several fundamental business classes.
-In addition, students take several finance-related courses such as corporate finance, fundamentals of investments, personal finance, and taxation.
+In addition, students take several finance-related courses such as:

 Bachelor’s in Management

 Job qualifications vary by industry, but it is very common for candidates to have at least a bachelor’s degree in business or a related industry.
-Other qualifications include the ability to manage large teams and engage in advanced financial and logistical analysis on a company-wide scale, as well as the ability to analyze complex budgets.
+Other qualifications include the ability to manage large teams and engage in advanced financial and logistical analysis on a company-wide scale.
+Also important is the ability to analyze complex budgets.
 Management experience of at least three to five years is common.

 Job Experience Required